Freeaqingme/ClueGetter/README.md

 * New Feature: Allow to insert static header lines
 * Improvement: Only load modules if they're actually enabled
 * Improvement: Round scores in html frontend to two digits
-* Bugfix: SpamAssassin was missing a received-by header, not well able to determine the source ip.
+* Bugfix: Add missing received-by header for SpamAssassin so it can determine the correct ip

 #### 2015-09-10 Version 0.2.6
 * Bugfix: Allow nullsenders (From: <>)